Design creative solutions for social challenges, explore possible future scenarios and make a difference.

 Selection: ongoing, in accordance with the deadline published by Kies op Maat.

-HKU has the right to cancel a minor when there are not enough participants.
+HKU has the right to cancel a minor if there are not enough participants.

 - ECTS: 30